jokoh1/twitterProject/README.md

 ## Features

+- Perfom Fact-Checking on tweets
-- Summarizes tweets using GPT-3
+- Summarizes tweets based on fact check results
 - Extracts user location and tweet source
 - Uploads summarized text to Firebase Storage
 - Replies to tweets with the summary and a download link